ivaandrey/portfolio/index.md

 My M.Sc. research focused on **Object Tracking with Online Adaptive AdaBoost Classifiers**

-[*Tracking with Online Adaptive Classifiers*](https://www.youtube.com/watch?v=7SY7zlmDr0M) is a machine learning-based object tracking approach that dynamically adapts over time using AdaBoost classifiers.
+[*Tracking with Online Adaptive Classifiers*](https://www.youtube.com/watch?v=7SY7zlmDr0M) is a machine learning-based object tracking approach that **dynamically adapts over time** using AdaBoost classifiers.
 It is particularly effective for tracking objects in real-time video streams, even when appearance changes due to lighting variations, occlusions, and motion blur.

-The core of my approach involves the online selection of the most discriminative Haar-like features, which enables the tracker to effectively separate the target from the surrounding background.
+The core of my approach involves the online selection of the most discriminative **Haar-like features**, which enables the tracker to effectively separate the target from the surrounding background.
 This method formulates tracking as a classification problem, leveraging boosting techniques and online learning to develop a classifier that can continuously adapt and distinguish the target from its environment.

 ### - Bachelor of Science (B.Sc.) in Electrical and Electronics Engineering ###